R3charged/Create-Slugma/README.md

 ### How to Use
 **Getting a Slugma Burner:** Click on a Slugma that you own with an Empty Blaze Burner **or** send out a Slugma while looking at an Empty Blaze Burner.

-**Retrieving a Slugma:** Use your Send Out Pokemon Hotkey while lookinag at a Slugma Burner that contains a Slugma you own.
+**Retrieving a Slugma:** Use your Send Out Pokemon Hotkey while looking at a Slugma Burner that contains a Slugma you own.

 **Gamerule allowWildSlugmaCaging:** allows you to use wild Slugmas for Slugma Burners.